kemapak/javascript-fundamentals/02-types/String.md

 /*
  * String.prototype.slice(startIndex) or String.prototype.slice(startIndex, {endIndex})
  * It will return any new string between the indexes very similar to substring.
- * How ever the position of the endIndex must be greater than the startIndex inlike substrings.
+ * However the position of the endIndex must be greater than the startIndex inlike substrings.
  * If only a startIndex is provided it returns rest of the string. (indexes start from 0).
  * In addition it does accept negative numbers as indexes, which goes from right to left.
  * If no parameter is provided the method returns the original strings.